 It was my birthday.
 One of those “milestones,” so I wanted to do something special.
 Really special.
-I’d only recently earned my PADI diving certification, so it seemed like the best time to take on one of my long-time bucket list adventures – scuba diving Cairns at the Great Barrier Reef.
+I’d only recently earned my PADI diving certification, so it seemed like the best time to take on one of my long-time bucket list adventures – a road trip through tropical northern Queensland with scuba diving in Cairns at the Great Barrier Reef!

 Located in the Coral Sea, off the coast of northeast tropical Queensland, The Great Barrier Reef is the world’s largest coral reef, stretching out for 1800 miles.
 It comprises over 3000 individual reef systems and coral cays.
 It’s one of the seven wonders of the natural world, a UNESCO World Heritage Site, and the only living thing on earth visible from space.